 The cause of heartburn is usually obvious in each case.
 Once heartburn is diagnosed, it is important to treat it early to prevent complications.

-: Certain foods and beverages like peppermint, caffeinated drinks like coffee, tea, and soft drinks, chocolate, fatty foods, and alcohol decrease the tone of the lower esophageal sphincter resulting in reflux and heartburn.
-Scleroderma
+- Intake of certain foods and beverages: Certain foods and beverages like peppermint, caffeinated drinks like coffee, tea, and soft drinks, chocolate, fatty foods, and alcohol decrease the tone of the lower esophageal sphincter resulting in reflux and heartburn.

-: Patients with autoimmune conditions like scleroderma may have a decreased lower esophageal sphincter tone resulting in reflux.
-Smoking
+- Scleroderma: Patients with autoimmune conditions like scleroderma may have a decreased lower esophageal sphincter tone resulting in reflux.

-: In addition to acting as an irritant, smoking also decreases lower esophageal sphincter tone leading to reflux.
-Medications
+- Smoking: In addition to acting as an irritant, smoking also decreases lower esophageal sphincter tone leading to reflux.

-: Some medications like anticholinergic drugs and smooth muscle relaxants relax the lower esophageal tone and result in reflux.
-Surgery
+- Medications: Some medications like anticholinergic drugs and smooth muscle relaxants relax the lower esophageal tone and result in reflux.

-: Contents of the stomach tend to move backwards into the food pipe when a person lies or bends down especially soon after a meal.
+- While lying or bending down: Contents of the stomach tend to move backwards into the food pipe when a person lies or bends down especially soon after a meal.

 Heartburn is treated using antacids, and medications to reduce acid secretion and reduce the chances of reflux.
 Foods and activities that cause heartburn should be avoided.
 Surgery may be required in severe cases, especially in those who develop complications.